SabineEmden/odin-sign-up-form/README.md

 CSS grid is covered in the next section after this project.
 The layout in the design file for this project would be a good candidate for Layout First Design and CSS grid.

 Responsive design is not covered until much later in the curriculum.
-I tried to make my solution as responsive as possible with the tools I had available, using CSS flexbox but no media queries.
+I made my solution as responsive as possible with the tools I had available, using CSS flexbox but no media queries.

 Web accessibility is also covered much later in the curriculum.
 I used what I have learned about accessibility while working on [Frontend Mentor challenges](https://www.frontendmentor.io/).

 Validating that the password fields match each other requires JavaScript.
 Using JavaScript for form validation is covered in a future lesson.
 My solution only uses client-site validation for the email address.
-It does not have any required form fields as none where indicated in the design file.
+It does not have any required form fields as none were indicated in the design file.

 The form has no backend and doesn't send the submitted data anywhere.